 - Choose a picture coffin for your loved one, and allow their personality to shine through

-- Show a slide show or home movie of the person’s life during the ceremony or at any gathering afterward
+- Show a slide show or home movie of the person’s life

 - Light candles to remember the deceased by

 - Fingerprint jewellery, is a delicate and everlasting way to commemorate the deceased.

 - Get together to prepare the food: bake bread – perhaps in the shape of a heart or a plait – and break it together